 Rare map of Rhode Island, hand colored by counties and showing townships.
 Shows towns, roads, lakes, rivers, mills, political boundaries, and other features.
 Detailed treatment of the islands of the coast and compass rose.
 Block Island shown in detail.
 Striking example of Fielding Lucas' fine work, which distinguished him as the best publisher of the era.
 Lucas' maps are highly desireable and increasingly scarce.
 His maps are printed on a higher quality paper than contemporary maps by Carey & Lea and demonstrate a superior engraving quality and more attractive coloring style.
-A fine example of this map, issued by one of the most important early American publishers, which are now virtually unobtainable in atlas form and rarely appear on the market in individual maps.
+A good example of this map with only a bit of minor soiling in the margins, issued by one of the most important early American publishers, which are now virtually unobtainable in atlas form and rarely appear on the market in individual maps.

 Fielding Lucas, Jr. (1781-1854) was a prominent American cartographer, engraver, artist, and public figure during the first half of the 19th century.